-If he's stuck in anger, create more safety by being as compassionate as you can about what's upsetting him.
-If that isn't enough to help him cry, and he
+If your child is stuck in anger, create more safety by being as compassionate as you can about what's upsetting him.
+If that isn't enough to help him cry,

 10. Help your child make sense of her experience with a story.